Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Sources.md

 # Sources

-A source is a saved location that a pipeline reads from.
-Folder and S3 sources can also receive output.
+A source is a saved location used by a pipeline.
+Folder and S3 sources can supply input and receive output; RAG database sources are output-only destinations for prepared chunks.
 Manage them at **Processor → Sources** (`/processor/sources`).

 ![Sources list with status, document counts, and pipeline references](/img/processor/sources.png)